|Policy and Procedure Statement 2.01||Academic Credit Courses:|

 1. Texas State University is committed to maintaining an effective process for curricular development.
 This PPS provides guidance for adding, changing, or deleting courses and is intended to help ensure the academic integrity of curricular development.

 2. When considering a request for the addition, change, or deletion of an academic credit course, faculty members should consult the Department Chairs/Program Directors/School Directors and College Deans in their academic administrative unit and in other related programs, and if necessary, with outside experts.
-Efforts shall be made at each level to ensure against a proliferation of courses beyond the ability of the academic administrative unit to offer such courses.
+Efforts shall be made at all levels to ensure against a proliferation of courses.

-3. Course addition and deletion requests are submitted using Attachment C of this PPS and reviewed on an annual basis to be effective each fall semester according to the Texas Higher Education Coordinating Board annual course reporting requirements, the CBM 003.
+Course addition and deletion requests are submitted and reviewed during the annual course cycle as detailed in Attachments A and B to be effective each fall semester according to the Texas Higher Education Coordinating Board annual course reporting requirements, the CBM 003.
 The CBM 003 is an electronic file of courses maintained at the Coordinating Board that complies with Section 61.052 of the Texas Education Code.
-The addition and deletion annual cycle at Texas State University includes requests for courses in existing degree or certificate programs.
-Course requests that are part of a proposed new degree or certificate program are submitted and reviewed with the program proposal – not with the annual course cycle.
-Course change requests are also submitted using Attachment C, for each fall semester and an optional spring cycle.
-Attachments A and Attachment B provide an overview of faculty and administrative reviews according to the requirements established by the Board of Regents of the Texas State University System (BOR) and the Texas Higher Education Coordinating Board (THECB).
+Course addition and deletion requests may only be submitted for courses in existing degree or certificate programs.
+Different from course additions and deletions, course changes can be submitted each fall semester and spring semester.
+Attachments A and Attachment B provide an overview of the faculty and administrative reviews of course requests according to the requirements established by the Board of Regents of the Texas State University System (BOR) and the Texas Higher Education Coordinating Board (THECB).

 (in alphabetical order)